James Brady and Madeleine Goulet, on a barge, Saskatchewan, August 1950

 About Paul Seesequasis

-Paul Seesequasis is a writer, curator and cultural activist.
+Paul Seesequasis is a writer, curator, and cultural activist.
 His work has been published in Granta, Brick, The Globe and Mail, Maclean’s, among others.
-His book, Blanket Toss Under Midnight Sun was published by Knopf Canada in October, 2019.
+His book, Blanket Toss Under Midnight Sun was published by Knopf Canada in October 2019.
 He curates the Indigenous Archival Photo Project, a multi-platform initiative centered on social media.

 The exhibition ranges from the 1930s, when Brady was a very young man, up to the 1960s, before his disappearance — four decades of him taking pictures wherever he was, covering much of northern Alberta and northern Saskatchewan.

-in 1967, Brady and his friend Absolom Halkett mysteriously disappeared while prospecting in North Saskatchewan.
+In 1967, Brady and his friend Absolom Halkett mysteriously disappeared while prospecting in North Saskatchewan.
 No trace of the two men was ever found and the nature of the incident remains unsolved.

 Further Reading